Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 Tip #1: Be honest

-Honesty and open communication are the cornerstones of successful teamwork.
 However, people often choose to conform at work in fear of going against the current.
-But the truth is that inauthenticity at work creates a dissonance within a person that causes them to drift away from the rest of the team.
+But the truth is that inauthenticity at work can create a dissonance within a person that causes them to drift away from the rest of the team.

 What’s more, when a team member expresses their disagreement with the general idea, they provide a different perspective that could benefit everyone.

-Still, honest communication doesn’t mean you should bluntly and rudely say everything that’s on your mind.
 Maintaining positive communication while being honest is of the utmost importance because it builds inter-team relationships and increases motivation and productivity (among other things).

-🎓 Pumble Pro Tip
+Pumble Pro Tip

 Being dishonest and censoring yourself in the hopes of maintaining a “social status” is one of the most common communication mistakes employees make.
-Find out what the other 13 are (and how to overcome them) in the following Pumble blog post:
+Find out what the other 14 are (and how to overcome them) in the following Pumble blog post:

 Tip #2: Be clear and concise

-As demonstrated in the example with Jessica and Milo, one of the most important components of successful team communication is being able to convey the message clearly and precisely.
+One of the most important components of successful team communication is being able to convey the message clearly and precisely.

-So, think before you speak and try to get your point across as effectively as possible.
+So, think before you speak, and try to get your point across as effectively as possible.

 Not communicating clearly leads people to rely on assumptions when interpreting the message, which is one of the leading causes of communication breakdown.